Understanding orientational disorder in crystalline assemblies of hard convex polyhedra: Results

-Unit cell analysis of EPD and ESG systems gave very different results (Fig.\,2B and C).
-The FCC unit cells were oreintationally diverse, and no single type dominated the many-body bulk systems (illustrative examples are shown in (a)-(e) of panels B and C in Fig.\,2).
-The statistics of unit cell types showed that both systems were composed of large number of orientationally distinct unit cells, consequently, population of a single type was negligibly small, often amounting to few in number (plots in Fig.\,2B and C).
+Unit cell analysis of EPD and ESG systems gave very different results (Fig.\,\ref{fig:unit_cell}B and C).
+The orientation of the EPD and ESG shapes with respect to the corresponding FCC lattice were shown at the highest packing fractions ($\phi$ $\sim$ 0.74 for both shapes) in the form of unit cells consisting of fourteen particles.
+It was apparent that all three particles connected via crystal translational vectors with a reference one, did not share the same absolute orientations, as found in the TC system, ignoring statistical noise.
+But all the particles in the unit cell did choose any one of the unique orientations found in the crystal structure.
+The FCC unit cells were orientationally diverse, and no single type dominated across the bulk systems (illustrative examples are shown in (a)-(e) of panels B and C in Fig.\,\ref{fig:unit_cell}).
+The statistics of unit cell types showed that both systems were composed of large number of orientationally distinct unit cells, consequently, population of a single type was negligibly small, often amounting to few in number (plots in Fig.\,\ref{fig:unit_cell}B and C).
 Not all distinct orientations were present in every unit cell.
-At the level of unit cell, the system looked random.
-This fact was consistent with the visual impressions of the orientational disorders in the snapshots of the whole systems (Fig.\,1B,C).
-Knowing the positions and orientations of particles in any of the unit cells was not sufficient to reconstruct the entire crystal as realized in the simulation.
+At the level of unit cells, the system looked random.
+This fact was consistent with the visual impressions of the orientational disorder in the snapshots of the whole systems (Fig.\,\ref{fig:pairwise_distbn_unique_orientations_snapshots}B,C).
+Knowing the positions and orientations of the particles in any one of the unit cells was not sufficient to reconstruct the entire crystal as realized in the simulation.
 In other words, particle orientations did not maintain any discernible relationship with the translational symmetry of the crystal, a situation exactly opposite to the orientationally ordered crystal in TC.
-This analysis confirmed that in the high pressure regime, both EPD and ESG crystallized in orientationally disordered phase.
-The disorder was not present at the level of single particle, which took any one of the preferred orientations and the orientations stayed there because of the quenched nature of the system.
-But these quenched values were distributed over the system in such a way orientational attributes of a single unit cell was not enough to construct the entire crystal.
+Though the orientational disorder with six unique orientations was reported in the ESG system in earlier investigation by Karas \textit{et al.} \cite{Karas2019}, our approach to categorize the unit cells based on the particle orientations indicated the true nature of orientational disorder in the EPD and ESG systems.
+The disorder was limited at the level of single particle, which took any one of the preferred orientations.
+But the distinct orientations were distributed over the system in such a way, orientational attributes of a single unit cell was not enough to construct the entire crystal.
 Hence, the disorder was non-random at the level of single particle but random at the level of unit cells.
+The detection of the unit cells and binning those based on the orientational environment served the purpose of straightforward identification of the orientationally ordered or disordered phase in crystals.
+This observation allowed us to study the orientational phase in the crystalline structure confirming the essential differences between the ordered and disordered crystals.